keer1912/IDAssignment1/README.md

 - Feature 3
   - Easy Navigation at the top and bottom

-There are many more features to be implemented in the future. currently , I can think of one feature I would like to implement
+There are many more features to be implemented in the future. currently , I can think of one feature I would like to implement.

 ### Features Left to Implement
 - Upcoming Feature 1